The Viper Room: Intellectual property and lawsuits

 A nightclub formerly called "The Viper Room" exists in Cincinnati.
 The club changed its name to "The Poison Room" on January 1, 2006, after they were told by the West Hollywood Viper Room to stop using the name.
 Another "Viper Room" in Portland was also told to stop using the name under threat of a trademark lawsuit, with the Viper Room's former owner claiming that "every dollar they make is the result of using our name".
 Abroad, there is also a legal brothel in Brisbane called "The Viper Room" and nightclubs boasting the name (or a similar one) in Harrogate, Sheffield, Stockholm, and Vienna.

 Until February 2009, there was a nightclub with the same name in Melbourne; it was closed down due to a spate of violent incidents that included two shootings as well as license breaches and the arrest of a co-owner on drug charges.
 On April 16, 2011, a nightclub named "The Viper Room" opened its doors in the city of Nijmegen in the Netherlands.
 The club is named after the club in Hollywood and is decorated in the same style as the American club.
 In 2016, The Viper Room began issuing cease and desist notices to bootleg merchandise sellers on eBay and other online storefronts.

-The original building where the club is currently located is slated to be demolished by 2024, to make way for a replacement club, retail and a five star hotel tower.
+The original building where the club is currently located is slated to be demolished in 2026, to make way for a replacement club, retail and a five star hotel tower.

 Performers

 At Depp's request, Tom Petty and the Heartbreakers performed on the club's opening night.

 Johnny Cash performed at the venue, debuting material that would later appear on American Recordings (1994).
-In 1997, the Viper Room was also a place of a few early solo live performances by John Frusciante at the time of his bad physical condition caused by drug abuse.

-Other performers include Hot Mom, Avril Lavigne, Neurotic Outsiders (featuring Duff McKagan, Steve Jones and John Taylor), The Penfifteen Club, Keanu Reeves (who performed there with his band Dogstar in 1997), The Cult, Slash, X, Julliette and the Licks, Concrete Blonde, Green Day, Courtney Love, Hole, Joey Ramone, Tenacious D, The Strokes, and Cher.
+Other performers include Avril Lavigne, Neurotic Outsiders (featuring Duff McKagan, Steve Jones and John Taylor), Keanu Reeves (who performed there with his band Dogstar in 1997), The Cult, Slash, X, Julliette and the Licks, Concrete Blonde, Green Day, Courtney Love, Hole, Joey Ramone, The Smashing Pumpkins, Tenacious D, The Strokes, and Cher.